CraryPrimitiveMan/awesome-with-star/awesome/aviaryan_awesome-no-login-web-apps.md

 * [GTmetrix](https://gtmetrix.com/) - Analyze your site’s speed and make it faster.
 * [BuildWith](https://builtwith.com/) - Find the technology stack to know everything about a website.
 * [WooRank](https://www.woorank.com/) - SEO Audit tool, provides website review with global and local rank in terms of traffic generated.
-* [CSS Menu Maker](http://cssmenumaker.com/) - This tool is great for generating quick, simple drop-down menus from selected styles and generates downloadable CSS.
 * [CSS Typeset](http://csstypeset.com/) - Visual typeset editor.
 Play around with font-face, word-spacing and other text attributes and download the corresponding CSS.
-* [FAARY](http://faary.com/) - Free, Online CSS form generator.
-Requires form elements type and name to preview form and generate downloadable good looking form code.
-* [pForm](http://www.phpform.org/) - Create HTML forms through a simple GUI and preview or download the corresponding code.
+* [pForm](http://www.phpform.org/) - Create HTML forms through a simple WYSIWYG GUI and download the corresponding code.
 * [CSS Autoprefixer](https://autoprefixer.github.io/) - A postprocessor for handling vendor prefixes in CSS.
 Just paste the regular CSS and get the vendor prefix handled CSS instantly.
 * [CSS Matic](https://www.cssmatic.com/) - CSS tools to quickly generate gradients, border radius, noise textures and box shadow and get corresponding CSS or SASS.